big-data-processor/bdp-document/source/fundamentals/concepts.rst

 We recommended that developers apply the container techniques to make workflow protable.
 Each task in a workflow is encouraged to be executed through a container, such as Docker or Singularity container.
 A container carries its good runtime environemnts.
-The dependent libraries or the required tools can be pre-installed in side the container image, so that tasks are guaranteed to be executed successfully inside the well-defined container environment.
+The dependent libraries or the required tools can be pre-installed inside the container image, so that tasks are guaranteed to be executed successfully inside the well-defined container environment.
 This makes tasks portable.